-As the fall season approaches and the weather starts to cool, many farms in our area are gearing up for one of their busiest seasons of the year: fall harvest and agritourism activities!
-Defined by NC State Extension Tourism, agritourism is the practice of farmers inviting visitors to their farms and offering “a variety of recreational, educational, and tourism activities to make their finances more resilient.”
+As the weather starts to cool, many farms in our area are coming into one of their busiest seasons of the year: fall harvest and agritourism!
+Defined by NC State Extension Tourism, agritourism is the practice of farmers inviting visitors on their farms and offering “a variety of recreational, educational, and tourism activities to make their finances more resilient.”
 Agritourism provides an opportunity for the community to visit their local farms to learn about their operations and to enjoy the farm experience, be it a beautiful sunflower field, picking your own pumpkins to carve for Halloween, navigating a puzzling corn maze, interacting with goats or alpacas, or just getting a chance to see a working farm up close.
 Agritourism is beneficial for farmers as well, providing another revenue stream for funding their farm operation.
-Some examples of agritourism activities include u-picks, farm stays or tours, educational workshops, and seasonal activities associated with fall, winter and spring holidays.
+Some examples of agritourism activities include u-picks, farm stays or tours, educational workshops, and seasonal activities associated with fall, winter, and spring holidays.

-How can you locate agritourism opportunities near you?
+How can you find agritourism opportunities near you?

-There are several ways to find local farms offering agritourism opportunities this fall and at other times in the year.
-One method is using the Got to Be NC and NC Farm Fresh websites developed by the North Carolina Department of Agriculture and Consumer Services, within which you can search for farms in your area that offer agritourism activities.
+There are several ways to find local farms offering agritourism activities this fall and at other times in the year.
+One method is using the Got to Be NC and NC Farm Fresh websites developed by the North Carolina Department of Agriculture and Consumer Services (NCDA&CS), within which you can search for farms in your area that offer agritourism activities.
 Another method is using the Visit NC Farms App, which is free to download and connects you with local farms near you and allows you to filter based on the activities or products that interest you.
-Interested in u-picks, farm stays, or craft beer or wine tours?
-You can search for these types of agritourism activities directly within the app to see which farms near you offer them as well as get directions to the site.
-We will have a booth dedicated to the Visit NC Farms App at the Lee Regional Fair where you can learn more about the app, see a showcase of locally grown and made products from nearby farmers, and learn about agritourism activities happening this fall.
+Looking for u-picks, farm stays, or craft beer or wine tours?
+You can search for these types of activities within the app to see which farms offer them near you as well as get directions.
+We will be showcasing the Visit NC Farms App at the Sanford Farmers’ Market on Saturday, October 8th, where you can see a showcase of locally grown and made products from nearby farms and learn more about agritourism activities happening this fall.
 The Sanford Farmers’ Market is located at 115 Chatham Street in downtown Sanford from 8:30 a.m.-12 p.m. each Saturday until November 12 this year.

 What agritourism opportunities are happening this fall in and around Lee County?

 Here is a list of agritourism activities happening nearby to get you started.
 Make sure to check the NCDA&CS’s websites mentioned above and the Visit NC Farms App for a more comprehensive list: